Plan a delicious food menu with the diabetic food exchange

 Exchange lists simplify meal planning and ensure a balanced diet for you.
 If you are on insulin treatment, don’t worry about your ratio of carbohydrates because following diabetic food exchange makes it easier to figure out your to insulin doses.

-The diabetic food exchange adds variety to your diet, as you can easily swap one food in a group for another in the same group when making food choices.
+The exchange list adds variety to your diet, as you can easily swap one food in a group for another in the same group when making food choices.

 Now, there are 8 exchange groups according to American Dietetic Association (ADA), which are: vegetables, lean protein, fat-free and very low fat milk, medium fat proteins, very lean protein, starches, fruits, and fats.